THEYASHGAUR/zoom/README.md

 - **Group Video Calls**: Implement group video calls for multiple users.
 - **Screen Sharing**: Add the ability to share screens during a call.
 - **Chat Functionality**: Enhance the app with a real-time messaging feature alongside video calls.
-- **Recording**: Enable users to record video calls for future reference.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.

-## Contact

-For any inquiries or issues, reach out to me at [your-email@example.com](mailto:your-email@example.com).

----

-This README covers a detailed explanation of your app’s functionality, tech stack, setup instructions, and future improvements.
-Make sure to update the placeholder paths (e.g., image links, URLs) to match your project specifics!